Careers Fair (sponsored by AWE)

 Example questions to ask employers

-2. What positions at your company would be a good option for my degree/educational background?
+2. What roles at your company would be a good option for my degree/educational background?

-3. Is the representative is a former student from your university?
-If so, what has their experience been?
+3. If the representative is a former student of Loughborough - what has their experience been?

 4. What is the company culture like?
 Is it a nice place to work?